-In the proof of Theorem \ref{thm-intro:Chu-Kwong-Lee} in \cite{Chu-Kwong-Lee_2022}, all the statements only need $n(m-2)<m^2-2$, except Proposition 3.1 where one further needs $n(m-1)<m(m+1)$.
-The former inequality only requires $n\leq6$, while the latter requires $n\leq5$.
-The inequality $n(m-1)<m(m+1)$ comes from the usage of $\mu$-bubbles in the proof of equation (3.8) in \cite{Chu-Kwong-Lee_2022} (see (3.11) and below).
-As we already noticed in previous sections, $\mu$-bubbles imposes more strict constraints on the dimension.
+In the proof of Theorem \ref{thm-intro:Chu-Kwong-Lee} in \cite{Chu-Kwong-Lee_2022} (which is labeled Theorem 1.1 there), all the statements only assume $n(m-2)<m^2-2$ except for Proposition 3.1 where a narrower inequality $n(m-1)<m(m+1)$ is assumed.
+The former inequality holds whenever $n\leq6$, while the latter requires $n\leq5$.
+The presence of inequality $n(m-1)<m(m+1)$ is due to the usage of $\mu$-bubbles in the proof of equation (3.8) in \cite{Chu-Kwong-Lee_2022} (see (3.11) and its context).
+As we have previously noticed, $\mu$-bubbles narrow the constraints on the dimension.

-Here we prove equation (3.8) without using $\mu$-bubbles, thus extend the result to $n=6$.
+Here we find another proof of the equation \cite[(3.8)]{Chu-Kwong-Lee_2022} without using $\mu$-bubbles, which is applicable in dimension $n=6$.
 The remaining parts of the proof in \cite{Chu-Kwong-Lee_2022} are left unchanged.
-The idea here is inspired by the scalar curvature rigidity theorem of Bray-Brendle-Neves \cite{Bray-Brendle-Neves_2010} (see also \cite[Section 2.4]{Lee_GeomRela} and references therein).
+As a result, this extends Theorem \ref{thm-intro:Chu-Kwong-Lee} to dimension 6 and proves Theorem \ref{thm-intro:rigidity_dim6}.
+Our argument is inspired by the scalar curvature rigidity theorem of Bray-Brendle-Neves \cite{Bray-Brendle-Neves_2010} (see also \cite[Section 2.4]{Lee_GeomRela} and references therein).